 Newsletter Glue offers a 24hr Support Guarantee during the week - meaning you'll get a response with a day or less.
 On the weekend, that bumps up to 48hrs.

-Newsletter Glue has four pricing tiers.
+Newsletter Glue has three pricing tiers.

 Newsletter Glue Coupon Code